History of Albania: Democratization

 After the fall of communism in Albania, a dramatic growth of new developments has taken place in Tirana, with many new exclusive flats and apartments.

 The Democratic Party took control after winning the second multi-party elections, deposing the Communist Party.
 Afterwards, Sali Berisha became the second President.
 In 1995, Albania became the 35th member of the Council of Europe and requested membership in North Atlantic Treaty Organization (NATO).
-Deliberate programmes of economic and democratic reforms were put in place, but Albanian inexperience with capitalism led to the proliferation of pyramid schemes which grew and imploded around 1996-1997.
+Deliberate programs of economic and democratic reforms were put in place, but Albanian inexperience with capitalism led to the proliferation of pyramid schemes which grew and imploded around 1996-1997.
 These scams were not only allowed to go on, but in some cases even promoted by politicians and others in office and/or held power.
 These pyramid schemes are said to have directly affected about 1/3 of the Albanian population, and the devastating impact can still be seen today.
 Anarchy in late 1996 to early 1997 alarmed the world and prompted international mediation.